Do you know the difference between an American Pit Bull Terrier and an American Staffordshire Terrier?

 Health & Care

-The American Staffordshire Terrier is predisposed to minor health issues like elbow dysplasia and hypothyroidism, but rarely develop major illnesses like progressive retinal atrophy (PRA) and hip dysplasia.
-Due to them being stocky, they can gain weight, but exercise and a balanced diet keeps them fit and healthy.
+The American Staffordshire Terrier is predisposed to minor health issues like elbow dysplasia and hypothyroidism but rarely develops major illnesses like progressive retinal atrophy (PRA) and hip dysplasia.
+Due to them being stocky, they can gain weight, but exercise and a balanced diet keep them fit and healthy.

-Their short coats means you don’t have to groom Am Staffs often, weekly grooming is enough for this breed.
+Their short coats mean you don’t have to groom Am Staffs often, weekly grooming is enough for this breed.
 Although, their short coats expose them to health issues like skin allergies and heatstroke.

 Nutrition for American Pit Bull Terrier and American Staffordshire Terrier